Why the Rule Changes Real Estate Workflows

 Common Scenarios That May Trigger Reporting

 In practice, reporting obligations are most likely to arise in situations where ownership structures are less transparent.
-Common examples include:
+Common scenarios require mandatory reporting.

 For a given reportable transfer, firms may need to verify the date of closing, ownership details, and settlement records before submission.
+Teams may also be required to retain a copy of the real estate report alongside other closing records and compliance documentation.
 This includes reviewing key documents such as the settlement statement and, in some cases, an owner’s title insurance policy.
+For transactions involving trusts, additional review may be needed to determine the control of a trustee and identify all parties connected to a transferee trust of an ownership interest.

 Failure to comply can expose firms to civil penalties.
+Beyond standard civil fines, severe non-compliance or intentional evasion could potentially lead to criminal penalties.
 While the rule is distinct from a suspicious activity report, maintaining accurate documentation can still help reduce compliance risks across transactions.

 Why This Matters for Georgia Real Estate Compliance